PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 17:26:43
+Last updated: 2024-04-09 17:27:19
-Random Quote: Just remember who your friends and who your enemies are. - Billy Butcher
+Random Quote: Jesus was a fag!
+He said: 'This is my body.
+Eat me.' - Big Boo